Illegal Dumping Prevention

 • be able to provide illegal dumping baseline data for the past 12 months or longer, and

-• have not received more than one grant over the last 3 rounds (Round 6 and 7 of Waste Less Recycle More, and Round 1 of Waste and Sustainable Materials Strategy).
+• have not received more than one grant over the last 3 rounds (Round 7 of Waste Less Recycle More, and Round 1 or 2 of Waste and Sustainable Materials Strategy).
+See below for a list of entities who are ineligible for this stream.

 Project requirements